Lexzt/estl-tap-2021-be/README.md

 - npm 6.14.x
 - MySQL 5.7

-Populate the `config/database.js` file with your MySQL database first.
+Populate the `.env` file with your MySQL database first.

 ## Installation